-The resident crew carried out repairs of the station's Kaskad attitude control system and performed materials processing experiments.
+The fourth resident crew carried out repairs of the station's Kaskad attitude control system and performed materials processing experiments.
 On July 01, 1980, Leonid Popov and Valeri Ryumin received Progress 10 at the station.
 Replacement equipment was unloaded from the supply tanker, as were regular crew supplies.
 Supplies included a Polaroid camera, a color television monitor, and tapes of Soviet pop music.
-The tanker was undocked from the complex on July 17, 1980 after refuelling the station and deorbited July 19, 1980.
-Also on July 19, 1980, Leonid Popov and Valeri Ryumin sent their greetings from the station to the 1980 Summer Olympics, wishing the athletes happy starts in a live communication between the station and the Central Lenin Stadium where the opening ceremony was held.
+The tanker was undocked from the complex on July 17, 1980 after refueling the station and deorbited July 19, 1980.
+Also. on July 19, 1980, Leonid Popov and Valeri Ryumin sent their greetings from the station to the 1980 Summer Olympics, wishing the athletes happy starts in a live communication between the station and the Central Lenin Stadium where the opening ceremony was held.
 They appeared on the stadium's scoreboard and their voices were translated via loud speakers.

 The crew set a new spaceflight record.

-Last update on March 29, 2013.
+Last update on April 30, 2020.